TanmayAgrawal/cpp-data-processing-engine/README.md

 ## Benchmark Results

-Measured on April 2, 2026 on an Apple M3 Pro (12 CPU cores, 18 GB RAM) using Apple Clang 16.0.0 and Google Benchmark 1.9.5.
+Measured on March 7th, 2026 on an Apple M3 Pro (12 CPU cores, 18 GB RAM) using Apple Clang 16.0.0 and Google Benchmark 1.9.5.
 All benchmark registrations use `UseRealTime()`, and the table below reports the median rows/sec across 5 repetitions with a `0.5s` minimum run time per benchmark.
 Filter, projection, and aggregation were run in pairs to reduce cross-benchmark thermal interference on laptop-class hardware, and the row baselines materialize semantically equivalent outputs so the comparison stays apples-to-apples.

 | Benchmark | Rows/sec | Notes |
 | --- | ---: | --- |